Jet Lag: The Game: Season 11: Tag Eur It 3

-Season 12: Hide + Seek: Japan
+Season 12: Hide + Seek Japan

-Ben Doyle secured his win in season 12 with an over thirteen-hour run in Izu-Kōgen.

 The twelfth season premiered on December 4, 2024.
-In this season Denby, Chase, and Doyle play a modified version of the game format from season 9, competing in Japan.
-The six-day game included a new selection of seeker questions as well as the addition of a deck of cards for the hider that provide curses and other tools, such as bonuses adding various amounts to the actual time they remained hidden.
+In this season Denby, Chase, and Doyle played a modified version of the game format from season 9, competing in Japan.
+It lasted six days and included a new selection of seeker questions as well as the addition of a deck of cards for the hider that provide curses and other tools, such as bonuses adding various amounts to the actual time they remained hidden.

-Starting from Tokyo Station, Doyle went first, hiding in the small town of Yamadera in Yamagata Prefecture.
-He achieved a total score of 9 hours and 59 minutes.
-Chase went next and hid near Tobiyama Castle Site Station in Tochigi Prefecture, where he achieved a score of 7 hours and 41 minutes.
-Denby hid at the obscure Higashi-Narita Station in Narita International Airport, but was found by the seekers who had accidentally taken the train to his exact location instead of to Narita Airport Terminal 1 Station; he achieved a score of 7 hours and 42 minutes.
-In his second run, Doyle hid near Izu-Kōgen Station in Shizuoka Prefecture; due to the seekers' initial incorrect belief that he could not have reached anywhere south of Itō during his travel time, Doyle achieved a score of 13 hours and 9 minutes.
-For his second run, Chase hid in Saruhashi in Yamanashi Prefecture.
-With the seekers choosing to take the relatively slow Minobu Line, Chase achieved a score of 11 hours and 21 minutes.
-For his second run, Denby initially hid near Kawagoe Station in Saitama Prefecture.
-As the seekers approached his hiding location 6.5 hours into his run, he played a card allowing him to change his hiding place.
-He traveled to and was later found near Naka-Urawa Station with a total score of 10 hours and 46 minutes.
+Starting from Tokyo Station, Doyle first hid in Yamadera, scoring 9 hours and 59 minutes.
+Chase then hid near Tobiyama Castle Site Station and scored 7 hours and 41 minutes, while Denby hid at Higashi-Narita Station but was accidentally found when the seekers took a train to his exact location, scoring 7 hours and 42 minutes.
+On his second run, Doyle hid near Izu-Kōgen Station and scored 13 hours and 9 minutes after the seekers incorrectly assumed he could not have traveled south of Itō.
+Chase then hid in Saruhashi, scoring 11 hours and 21 minutes.
+Denby then hid near Kawagoe Station, but used a card to change locations as the seekers approached, eventually being found near Naka-Urawa Station after 10 hours and 46 minutes.
 Doyle's second-run score made him the season's winner.